AsfandSaddiqui/github-action/README.md

 # github-action
-This is just for practice purpose
+This is just for practice purpose i working on github actions